 What happens if a COBRA payment is late?

-COBRA includes a 30-day grace period for late payments.
-If payment isn’t received by the deadline, coverage can be terminated and doesn’t have to be reinstated.
+Short answer: COBRA includes a 30-day grace period for monthly premium payments.
+If payment is not made by the end of that grace period, coverage may be terminated and does not have to be reinstated.

 Who is responsible for sending COBRA notices?